dib-lab/dibsi/ANGUS.md

 other topics.

-No prior programming experience is required, although familiarity with some programming concepts is helpful, and bravery in the face of the unknown is necessary.
+No prior programming experience is required, although familiarity with some programming concepts will be helpful, and bravery in the face of the unknown is necessary.
 2 years or more of graduate school in a biological science is strongly suggested.
 Faculty, postdocs, and research staff are more than welcome, as are industry employees.